Gabrielle Union Bursts Out Of Tiny Red Bikini Top

 Union has spent a lot of time on the road lately, touring the world with her former pro basketball player husband, Dwyane Wade.
 Now that he has more time on his hands since he’s retired, Wade seems to want to travel the world on his own schedule — and have his gorgeous wife by his side through it all.

 However, Union also needs to be home in California for a chunk of her time, and she seems to be making the most of her scenic backyard lately.
-She’s shared quite a few shots with her daughter Kaavia, hanging out outside by the pool, soaking in the sunshine.
+She’s shared quite a few shots with her daughter Kaavia while hanging out outside by the pool and soaking in the sunshine.